 - deductibles, and

-Medicare Part B premiums, depending on income, can start at nearly $1,800 a year and can exceed $5,800 a year per person.
-It is also important to realize that Medicare is complex and has services and items it will not cover, like private insurance.
+Depending on income, Medicare Part B premiums can start at nearly $1,800 a year and exceed $5,800 a year per person.
+However, it is also important to realize that Medicare is complex and has services and items it will not cover, like private insurance.

-Retirees who want these costs to be covered will be required to purchase additional insurance coverage.
+Retirees who want these costs covered must purchase additional insurance coverage.
 This can be done through a Medicare Advantage plan, Medicare Part D, long-term care insurance, a Medigap policy, or a combination of approaches.
 So, while Medicare may cover a significant portion of a retiree’s medical costs, costs can still add up.

 Furthermore, healthcare costs are not constant.
 As retirees age, their use of medical services increases.
 While initial expenses may be manageable, between inflation and increased use of medical services, costs can increase significantly as retirees age.